 Meet Our Doctors

-Meet the experienced and friendly doctors who make Vine Vision the leading provider of vision care products and services in Southwest Georgia.
+Meet the experienced and friendly doctors who lead Vine Vision in being southwest Georgia’s eye care and eyewear specialists.

 Kelly Cleary O.D.

-Dr. Cleary is married to her high school sweetheart, Ben Cleary, who works at Keystone Foods in Camilla.
-They attend Greenbriar Church and enjoy working in the yard, snow skiing, and cheering on the Dawgs every football season.
+Dr. Cleary is married to her high school sweetheart, Ben Cleary, who works at Tyson Foods in Camilla.
+They have three children and attend Greenbriar Church.
+Their family enjoys working in the yard, fishing, and cheering on the Dawgs every football season.

 The Clearys feel blessed to call Albany their home, and Dr. Cleary is very excited to provide eye care to the wonderful residents of Southwest Georgia.